hhchen1105/mini-ml/README.md

     reg = LinearRegression().fit(X, y)
     ```

+2. Readability over efficiency

+  - This project is mainly for educational purposes.
+Thus, we value code readability over code efficiency.

-2. Good design demands reasonable compromises
+3. Good design demands reasonable compromises

   - While our APIs primarily follow scikit-learn's design, we have removed the infrequently used parameters from the corresponding scikit-learn APIs.
 For example, scikit-learn's linear regression class (`sklearn.linear_model.LinearRegression`) includes parameters `copy_X` (bool), `n_jobs` (int), and `positive` (bool), representing whether copying input feature or not, the number of jobs to use for the computation, and whether forcing the coefficients to be positive, respectively.
 We ignore these parameters in our implementation.